realnews-gateway/emergency-publishing-system/emergency-channel/core/overview.md

-## Emergency Channel Core Overview

-The Emergency Channel Core handles the full lifecycle of anonymous content submission, from intake to distribution.
-It ensures metadata stripping, format normalization, routing, and persistence across decentralized nodes.

-This module is designed for hostile environments where users must publish sensitive content without revealing identity, location, or device fingerprints.

-## Core Processing Stages

-The Emergency Channel Core operates through five secure, anonymized stages that ensure safe submission, processing, and distribution of sensitive content.

-### 1. Intake
-- Accepts encrypted submissions from authenticated users.
-- Separates account identity from publishing identity.
-- Generates a temporary submission token.

-### 2. Sanitization
-- Removes metadata from images, videos, and documents.
-- Normalizes formats for downstream processing.
-- Ensures no device or location fingerprints remain.

-### 3. Processing
-- Deduplicates content using cryptographic hashing.
-- Classifies content type (text, image, video, mixed).
-- Prepares routing metadata for mirror distribution.

-### 4. Routing
-- Selects optimal mirror nodes based on trust and availability.
-- Applies fallback logic for unstable networks.
-- Supports multi-hop anonymized routing.

-### 5. Persistence & Distribution
-- Stores content in local or decentralized storage (IPFS/Arweave).
-- Syncs with NGO/media partners when applicable.
-- Publishes to public mirrors for global accessibility.

-## Module Structure

-The Emergency Channel Core is composed of four primary submodules, each responsible for a critical stage of the submission pipeline.

-### 1. Sanitizer
-Handles metadata removal, format normalization, and safety preprocessing for all incoming content.

-### 2. Router
-Determines optimal mirror nodes, applies fallback logic, and manages multi-hop anonymized routing.

-### 3. Storage
-Provides both local and decentralized persistence layers, supporting IPFS, Arweave, and encrypted local storage.

-### 4. Distributor
-Delivers processed content to NGO/media partners, public mirror nodes, and optional offline distribution channels.

-## Security Guarantees

-The Emergency Channel Core is designed to operate under hostile, high‑risk conditions.
-Its security guarantees focus on identity protection, data integrity, and long‑term survivability.

-### 1. Identity Protection
-- No publishing identity is linked to account identity.
-- All submissions are encrypted end‑to‑end.
-- No IP, device, or location metadata is retained.

-### 2. Data Integrity
-- Cryptographic hashing ensures tamper detection.
-- Deduplication prevents malicious flooding.
-- Sanitization removes all embedded metadata from files.

-### 3. Transport Security
-- Multi‑hop routing prevents origin tracing.
-- Fallback logic maintains delivery under network interference.
-- All channels use encrypted transport layers.

-### 4. Storage Security
-- Decentralized storage ensures content cannot be erased.
-- Local storage is encrypted and access‑controlled.
-- Mirror nodes verify content integrity before replication.

-### 5. Operational Resilience
-- System remains functional under partial node failure.
-- Mirrors automatically resync when connectivity returns.
-- Offline bundles ensure distribution even during shutdowns.

-## Workflow Summary

-The Emergency Channel Core provides a secure, end‑to‑end pipeline that transforms raw user submissions into durable, censorship‑resistant public records.
-Its workflow ensures anonymity, integrity, and long‑term accessibility.

-### End‑to‑End Flow
-1. User submits encrypted content through the unified access layer.
-2. Sanitizer removes metadata and normalizes formats.
-3. Processing module deduplicates and classifies the content.
-4. Router selects optimal mirror nodes and applies fallback logic.
-5. Storage layer persists the content locally or on decentralized networks.
-6. Distributor delivers the final output to NGO/media partners and public mirrors.

-### Key Guarantees
-- No identity linkage at any stage.
-- All data is encrypted during transit and storage.
-- Multi‑node replication ensures resilience.
-- Decentralized storage prevents deletion or censorship.
-- Offline bundles enable distribution during network shutdowns.

-This workflow enables users in hostile environments to safely publish critical information while maintaining complete anonymity and ensuring global availability.
+# Emergency Channel — Core Overview

+The Emergency Channel Core provides the internal coordination layer for all content processed by the system.
+It defines the end‑to‑end pipeline that transforms sanitized content into a censorship‑resistant, globally deliverable format.

+The Core does not handle user accounts, authentication, or submission interfaces.
+It operates strictly on sanitized, identity‑free content provided by upstream modules.

+---

+## 1. Purpose

+The Core module ensures:

+- A consistent, deterministic processing pipeline
+- Strict separation between untrusted inputs and trusted internal state
+- Reliable chunking and redundancy for unstable networks
+- Region‑aware routing and fallback
+- Durable storage and multi‑path distribution
+- Predictable behavior under censorship pressure

+It is the orchestration engine of the Emergency Channel.

+---

+## 2. Processing Pipeline

+The Core coordinates a multi‑stage pipeline:

+### 2.1 Sanitized Input
+Content enters the Core only after all metadata, identifiers, and fingerprints have been removed by the Sanitizer module.

+### 2.2 Chunking
+Content is split into deterministic, transport‑friendly chunks suitable for high‑risk and unstable networks.

+### 2.3 Redundancy Encoding
+Forward‑error‑correction and multi‑path redundancy are applied to ensure survivability even under packet loss or partial network shutdown.

+### 2.4 Routing Preparation
+Routing hints are generated based on region‑aware scoring, transport viability, and fallback availability.

+### 2.5 Storage Coordination
+Content is persisted using regional caching, DTN bundles, and redundant distribution across storage backends.

+### 2.6 Distribution Coordination
+The Core prepares content for delivery through multiple transports and fallback paths, ensuring accessibility across diverse environments.

+---

+## 3. Submodules

+The Core orchestrates several internal subsystems:

+### 3.1 Sanitizer (upstream)
+Ensures all content entering the Core is free of metadata, identifiers, and unsafe structures.

+### 3.2 Router
+Scores transports, selects routing paths, and manages fallback chains based on real‑time network conditions.

+### 3.3 Storage
+Provides regional caching, DTN bundles, and redundant persistence across multiple backends.

+### 3.4 Distributor
+Delivers processed content through multi‑transport, multi‑region
+distribution paths.

+---

+## 4. Security Guarantees

+### 4.1 Identity Protection
+- No account identifiers or user metadata enter the Core
+- No IP, device, or location information is retained
+- All content is processed in an identity‑free form

+### 4.2 Data Integrity
+- Deterministic chunking ensures reproducibility
+- Redundancy encoding protects against corruption
+- Storage nodes verify integrity before replication

+### 4.3 Transport Resilience
+- Region‑aware routing adapts to censorship conditions
+- Fallback chains maintain delivery under interference
+- All transports are encrypted end‑to‑end

+### 4.4 Storage Resilience
+- Multi‑region caching prevents data loss
+- DTN bundles support offline and intermittent networks
+- Redundant distribution ensures long‑term survivability

+---

+## 5. Workflow Summary

+The Core provides a unified, resilient pipeline:

+1. Sanitized content enters the Core
+2. Content is chunked and redundancy‑encoded
+3. Routing hints are generated based on region conditions
+4. Storage backends persist the processed bundle
+5. Distributor delivers content across multiple transports

+This workflow ensures that content remains accessible even under severe censorship, network degradation, or partial system failure.

+---

+## 6. Key Principles

+- No identity linkage at any stage
+- Deterministic, auditable transformations
+- Region‑aware routing and fallback
+- Multi‑path redundancy for survivability
+- Storage and distribution designed for hostile environments

+The Emergency Channel Core is the backbone of the system, enabling reliable, censorship‑resistant content delivery across global networks.